pytorch/torchdynamo/TROUBLESHOOTING.md

 ```
 [error with full stack trace](https://gist.github.com/mlazos/d6947854aa56d686800259a164c62100)

-If you then change line 130 to "aot_nop", it will run without error, because this is [an issue](https://github.com/pytorch/torchdynamo/blob/d09e50fbee388d466b5252a63045643166006f77/torchinductor/lowering.py#:~:text=%23%20This%20shouldn%27t%20be,assert%20False) in the inductor lowering process.
+If you then change `@torchdynamo.optimize("inductor")` to `@torchdynamo.optimize("aot_nop")`, it will run without error, because [the issue](https://github.com/pytorch/torchdynamo/blob/d09e50fbee388d466b5252a63045643166006f77/torchinductor/lowering.py#:~:text=%23%20This%20shouldn%27t%20be,assert%20False) is in the `TorchInductor` lowering process, not in `AOTAutograd`.

-Once this is determined, the minifier can be run to obtain a minimal graph repro.

-Here is an example of a backend compiler error:

-Minifying to debug an issue in the backend trace:

-Minifying to debug an issue in torchinductor lowering:

-Set the environment variable `COMPILER_REPRO_LEVEL` to 3 and run the original script which caused the error.
+From here, let's run the minifier to get a minimal repro.
+Setting the environment variable TORCHDYNAMO_REPRO_AFTER="aot" (or setting `torchdynamo.config.repro_after="aot"` directly) will generate a python program which reduces the graph produced by `AOTAutograd` to the smallest subgraph which reproduces the error.
+(See below for an example where we minify the graph produced by torchdynamo) Running the program with this environment variable should show nearly identical output, with an additional line indicating where `minifier_launcher.py` has been written to.
+The output directory is configurable by setting `torchdynamo.config.base_dir` to a valid directory name.

+### Backend Compiler Errors

 Dumping Torchinductor IR and